Egypt, Qatar sign $5 bln in investment deals - cabinet statement | Law-Order

 Egypt, Qatar sign $5 bln in investment deals - cabinet statement

+Egypt and Qatar have agreed to sign investment deals worth $5 billion, the Egyptian cabinet said in a statement on Tuesday, as the two countries rebuild relations following a regional diplomatic feud.
+The cabinet gave no details of the investments and partnerships, announced during a visit to Cairo by the Qatari ministers of foreign affairs and finance, saying only that they would be for the "coming period".

-Egypt and Qatar have agreed to sign investment deals worth $5 billion in the coming period, the Egyptian cabinet said in a statement on Tuesday.
+Egypt and Qatar have agreed to sign investment deals worth $5 billion, the Egyptian cabinet said in a statement on Tuesday, as the two countries rebuild relations following a regional diplomatic feud.

-The agreement came during a visit by the Qatari ministers of foreign affairs and finance to Egypt, the statement said.
-It was not clear what the timeline for the projects would be or what sectors the deals would be in.
+The cabinet gave no details of the investments and partnerships, announced during a visit to Cairo by the Qatari ministers of foreign affairs and finance, saying only that they would be for the "coming period".
+Egypt is facing new financial pressures linked to the war in Ukraine, which is pushing up the cost of its large wheat import needs and hitting Red Sea tourism.

+In January last year Egypt, Saudi Arabia, the United Arab Emirates and Bahrain agreed to end a dispute that had seen them boycott Qatar since 2017 over charges it supported terrorism, a charge Doha denies.
+Egypt's foreign minister said on Monday that the two countries were setting up a joint committee to strengthen cooperation across different fields.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)